qwerty1423/no-autopilot-mod/README.md

 ## Auto Jammer

 There is also an auto jammer mode for Medusa, that will jam if capacitor is full.
 The auto jammer will hit the fire button if there is a target selected and the jammer pods are selected.

-Also has humanlike options that can reduce its reaction time and randomise it.

 ## Fuel time and range display